WELCOME TO COLERAINE!

 Welcome to the Coleraine Community website!
-Here residents and visitors can find all they want to know about this beautiful little town in western Victoria.
-Use the menus above to discover the sporting and other community groups, services available, local shops and businesses, community events and more, or visit the gallery to see something of what the district has to show.
+Here residents and visitors can find out about this beautiful, historic, little town in south-western Victoria.
+Use the DIRECTORY menu to discover the sporting and other community groups, local shops and businesses and services available or visit the GALLERY to see a little of what the district offers.

 Enjoy our town and district, shop at our local businesses, and keep up to date with Wannon Community News or use our contact form to enquire about any of our community groups or for any other queries or comments you may have.

-Within Coleraine there are several well-maintained and attractive parks and picnic areas and a 2 km walking trail along Bryan Creek.
+Within Coleraine there are several well-maintained and attractive parks and picnic areas and walking trails, especially a 2 km walking trail along Bryan Creek.
 Other places of special interest near Coleraine that visitors and residents may explore include the Peter Francis Points Arboretum, with many walking trails and an amazing collection of eucalypts and other Australian plants, the Hamilton-Coleraine Rail Trail, a 37km hiking and cycling trail and Giant Rock, a volcanic plug about 14 km north of Coleraine, part of the Kanawinka Geopark region of recent volcanic activity.
 Two beautiful waterfalls, Wannon Falls and Nigretta Falls are also within a short driving distance from Coleraine.
+Visit or join the Coleraine Historical Society to learn more about our town and its history!

 Coleraine is a rural town on the volcanic plains of western Victoria, located about 340 kms from Melbourne and 470 kms from Adelaide, and settled nearly 200 years ago.
 Explorer and surveyor Thomas Mitchell was impressed by the agricultural potential of the area and John Bryan, an associate of the Hentys of Portland, took up pastoral occupation of the Coleraine area in 1839, giving rise to the town's original name of Bryan’s Creek Crossing.